bijan2007/Automation-CI/README.md

 - Validate fields in Financial Assessment form

 <b>Running the tests:</b>

 Project can be cloned/downloaded from github url https://github.com/bijan2007/Automation-CI.git.

-Each test will be automatically triggered by Travis CI upon each code push to the repository and build status can be viewed at the below url: https://travis-ci.org/bijan2007/Automation-CI/builds
+Each test will be automatically triggered by Travis CI upon each code push to the repository and build status can be viewed at the below url: https://travis-ci.org/bijan2007/Automation-CI/builds.

 <b>Browsers:</b>

-Currently tests are running against Chrome Headless Browser - xvfb (X Virtual Framebuffer) provided by Travis CI
+Currently tests are running on Chrome Headless Browser using xvfb (X Virtual Framebuffer) provided by Travis CI.